mdjnelson/vending-machine/README.md

 ### Inserting money.

-1. Run `docker exec php php artisan insertcoin <coinid>` to insert coins.
+1. Run `docker exec php php artisan insertcoin <coinid>` to insert coins to buy an item.
-    - eg. `docker exec php php artisan insertcoin 4`.
+    - eg. `docker exec php php artisan insertcoin 4` will insert a dollar coin.

 ### Buying an item.

-1. Once you have inserted enough money above you are able to buy and items via the command `docker exec php php artisan buyitem <itemid>`.
+1. Once you have inserted enough money you are able to buy items via the command `docker exec php php artisan buyitem <itemid>`.
     - eg. `docker exec php php artisan buyitem 1` will attempt to purchase water.